All Products

 • The image_url field does not support relative paths.

-• A single image_url field does not support storing multiple image URLs.
-If a single record needs to be associated with multiple images, you must create a separate image_url field for each image, such as image_1 and image_2.
+• A single image_url field cannot store multiple image URLs.
+To associate a record with multiple images, create a separate image_url field for each image, such as image_1 and image_2.

-• After a data table is created, you can no longer add or modify fields of type image_url.
-Please reserve all potentially needed image fields when you initially design the table schema.
+• After a data table is created, you cannot add new fields of type image_url or change an existing field's type to image_url.
+Include all required image fields in the initial table schema.

 image

-3. When you build a knowledge base, select Image Q&A as the Knowledge Base Type.
+3. When you create a knowledge base, select Image Q&A as the Knowledge base type.

-4. When you create or edit an agent application, click the + button to the right of Image (Image Q&A knowledge base) and add the knowledge base that you created in the previous step.
-Change the prompt template to:
+4. When you create or edit an agent application, click the + button to the right of Image (Image Q&A knowledge base), add the knowledge base that you created in the previous step, and then change the prompt template to:

 # Knowledge Base